rans0000/form-validate/README.md

 ```

 ##Error messages & Styling
-To display error messages, both the form and input need 'name' attribute.
+To display error messages, both the form and input need the 'name' attribute.
 Error messages will be updated to any element that has attribute 'data-formmsg'.
 To display form level errors use the form's name as the value of data-formmsg.
-Input level errors, data-formmsg shoul contail a value of 'form name' and 'input name' concatenated with a dot(*);
+Input level errors, data-formmsg shoul contail a value of *'form name'* and *'input name'* concatenated with a dot (*);
 ```
 <form name="myForm">
     <input type="text" data-formvalidate="number" name="age">